CultureHQ/components/README.md

 A generic form component.

-* `children` - the fields to display inside the form (expected to be one of the form fields in this component library)
+* `children` - the fields to display inside the form
 * `className?` - an extra class name
 * `initialValues` - the initial values of the form fields
 * `onSubmit` - a callback when the form has been submitted (expected to return a `Promise`)